-A CE, being both a pre-sales engineer and a post-sales technical account manager, works with customers in a number of different ways throughout the customer journey.
+A TA, being a post-sales technical account manager, works with customers in a number of different ways throughout the customer journey.
 This page captures high-level descriptions of the ways in which we work with or on behalf of our customers.
 Each section contains links to some supporting documents, templates, processes, playbooks, and recordings.

 - Post-Sales Customer Touchpoints